Warning: You Probably DON’T Want to be a Digital Nomad

 Here’s the thing.

 I’ve met a ton of other expats in these years I’ve lived abroad.
 And most of them aren’t cut out for it.
-They whine endlessly about how everything in Spain sucks, they get tired of the bad Spanish salary, or the people, or the red tape.
+They whine endlessly about how everything in Spain sucks, they get tired of the bad Spanish salary, or the dating scene, or the red tape, or the shitty customer service.

 And they go home.